 Many remote Australian communities rely on diesel generators that are expensive to run and are subject to energy uncertainty due to the volatility of fuel prices.
 Having to transport the fuels long distances is also costly, dangerous and subject to variable weather conditions.
+Where energy is needed, on short-term arrangements (5-10 years), to power remote mine sites there is no easily deployable renewable energy system that can be installed to match this time horizon.

-Mobilising solar photovoltaics in these remote environments is currently complex and expensive.
+Mobilising solar photovoltaics in remote environments is currently complex and expensive.
 This is because solar farms are traditionally constructed on-site from thousands of components.
 There is a need for a different approach to solar farm construction, that realises the benefits of modularisation and off-site manufacture.

 Laing O’Rourke is an engineering enterprise engaged in Design for Manufacture and Assembly (DfMA), digital engineering and innovation.
-The company has developed a redeployable hybrid power plant (patent pending) to address the market’s need for cheaper off-grid electricity.
+The company developed a redeployable hybrid power plant (patent pending) to address the market’s need for cheaper off-grid electricity.
 Each plant consists of a DfMA solar photovoltaic farm, a containerised integration module and traditional diesel generators.

 Renewable energy can reduce the reliance of regional communities and industries on expensive, trucked-in diesel.